YuTongShao/Research_DALYs-economic-growth/README.md

 Author: Yu-Tong Shao

 ## Data
 The data I use in the term paper consist two components: public health data and socioeconomic data of countries worldwide.
+The public health data is obtained from the World Health Organization (WHO), and the socioeconomic data is sourced from the World Bank.

 The public health data contain the disability-adjusted life years (DALYs).
 The socioeconomic data include GDP, GDP growth, GDP per capita, urban population, physician (density), population density, elderly population, unemployment (rate), and population.
 I combine all the data into a collection of panel data named "DALY_panel_data.csv".

 ## Code